The block-Poisson estimator for optimally tuned exact subsampling MCMC: Introduction

 \section{Introduction}

-Standard Markov Chain Monte Carlo (MCMC) algorithms require evaluating the likelihood function for the full data set and are therefore prohibitively expensive for so-called tall data sets with many observations.
-One recent strand of literature attempts to speed up MCMC algorithms by using random subsets of the data, see \citet{korattikara2014austerity,bardenet2014towards,bardenet2015markov,maclaurin2014firefly,liuexact2015fireflycousin,quiroz2016speeding}.
+Standard Markov Chain Monte Carlo (MCMC) algorithms for Bayesian inference require a large number of likelihood function evaluations and are therefore prohibitively expensive for datasets with many observations.
+This is a real obstacle for industrial applications where huge amounts are recorded using modern sensor technology, and in the natural and social sciences where datasets are increasingly larger; digitalization is also turning text into data and also the humanities are now concerned with big data.
+A recent literature therefore attempts to speed up MCMC algorithms by using random subsets of the data; see \citet{korattikara2014austerity,bardenet2014towards,bardenet2015markov,maclaurin2014firefly,quiroz2016speeding, quiroz2018review} and \citet{bierkens2016zig}.
 Section \ref{sec:Previous-research} briefly reviews these approaches and highlights possible pitfalls.